openplotter/docs/signalk/multiplexing.rst

 We have seen how the server uses some predefined system events to collect or discriminate NMEA 0183 data from several sources and send them merged by a single output.
 We will see now how using custom events we can create more than one output or share data between connections.

 When creating NMEA 0183 connections, you will see an option called ``Input Event``.
-That means you can configure an additional event to tag the input data in addition to the default *nmea0183* event.
+That means you can configure an extra event to tag the input data in addition to the default *nmea0183* event.

 When creating *Serial* or *TCP Client* connections, you will see an additional option called ``Output Events``.
 That means that all data tagged with those events will be sent out the output of that device or network connection.